Rocket Lab CEO Suggests Space is Becoming Overcrowded27th Oct 2020

 SpaceX has addressed this issue and has stated they intend to practice being a responsible leading company.
 One way to achieve this is by equipping their satellites with the ability to move their position, out of the way for other objects in orbit.
 Another way is to enable their satellite constellations to orbit at lower altitudes, especially in crowded areas.

 The online chart is a visual dotted outline of where objects can potentially pass within a 6 miles radius 20 minutes apart.
-The results currently show that the dots are becoming denser in many parts of earth’s orbit.
+The results currently show that the dots are becoming denser in many parts of the Earth’s orbit.